 Qualifying graduates may have earned up to 30 credit hours of coursework toward the degree at an accredited non-Maine community college, college or university prior to transferring to an accredited Maine community college, college or university after December 31, 2012, if the credit hours were earned after 2007.

-After graduation, an eligible individual must be a Maine resident working for an employer located in Maine or be deployed for military service in the United States Armed Forces.
+After graduation, an eligible individual must be a Maine resident working in Maine or be deployed for military service in the United States Armed Forces.
 This is defined by Maine Revenue Services as an individual who resides in Maine or maintains a permanent residence in Maine and spends in the aggregate more than 183 days of the taxable year in Maine, unless the individual is a member of the Armed Forces of the United States.

 If both spouses are eligible, both may claim the credit on a joint return.